Skip to content

 Best Things To Do In New Delhi!

-One of the most attractive sights of Delhi is the massive red sandstone fort and palace complex, which date back to the era of the Mughal Empire.
-After crossing the Lahore Gate and leaving behind the busy streets of Old Delhi, you will find yourself in an oasis of tranquility.
+One of Delhi’s most attractive sights is the massive red sandstone fort and palace complex, which dates back to the Mughal Empire.
+After crossing the Lahore Gate and leaving behind the busy streets of Old Delhi, you will find yourself in an oasis of tranquillity.

-The Red Fort stretches for almost a kilometer along the eastern edge of Delhi’s old city.
+The Red Fort stretches almost a kilometre along the eastern edge of Delhi’s old city.
 The fort and palace complex has been a World Heritage Site since 2007.
 The gigantic structure was built in the 17th century by order of the Mughal emperor Shah Jahan.
-In the following four centuries, Lal Qila was expanded, looted, and in parts destroyed.
+In the following four centuries, Lal Qila was expanded, looted, and, in parts, destroyed.

 The construction of the Red Fort started in 1638 and lasted for ten years.
 After that, it was further expanded.
-Unfortunately, the jewel of the palace complex was stolen by the Persian army in 1737 – the Peacock Throne, beautifully decorated with precious stones, pearls, and gold.
+Unfortunately, the Persian army stole the jewel of the palace complex in 1737 – the Peacock Throne, beautifully decorated with precious stones, pearls, and gold.
 To this day, no one knows where it has gone.
 But it did not stop there: the Afghan and British troops also stole valuables, on the one hand, and partially destroyed the fort, on the other.
 Therefore, it had to be renovated later.

 Qutb Minar Complex